jm/literati/README.md

 Simple and straightforward!

 By default, we render using Markdown.
 If you want to use another markup language or Markdown renderer, then you can use the extra magical extended API.
 The only requirement is that the class takes the content as the sole argument for the initializer and exposes a `to_html` method.
-Our `RedCarpet` wrapper looks like this:
+An example `RedCarpet` wrapper would look like this:

     # A simple class to wrap passing the right arguments to RedCarpet.
     class RedCarpetRenderer